-Several factors cause the challenging behaviour learning disability.
+Several factors cause challenging behaviour in learning disabilities.
 These factors include:

 Dealing With Challenging Behaviour in Learning Disability

-To effectively control your ward, you can apply the following guidelines.
+To effectively contribute to the support, you can apply the following guidelines:

-Sometimes, as a family member or friend, you may not be able to handle their unpleasant behaviours.
-This situation warrants the aid of a general practitioner.
+Sometimes, as a family member or friend, you may be unable to support enough person’s behaviour.
+Therefore professional support should be requested.
 A general practitioner will refer you to an appropriate medical professional.
-The professional will detect the conditions that cause the behaviour, the warning hints, and the after-actions.
-The specialist may prescribe drugs in difficult situations where the person continually creates havoc, and all controlling measures have proved abortive.
-The general practitioner will inform you of the side effects of the drugs.
+The professional will detect the signs that cause the behaviour and suggest treatments or medications.
+The general practitioner will inform you of the side effects of the medications.